 - Medical bills incurred before the demise

-Find the Right Truck Collision Injury Attorney Near Me
+Find the Right Las Vegas Truck Injury Attorney

 If you have been seriously injured by a trucker in Las Vegas, our trucking accident attorneys at Dallas Horton & Associates can help you fight to obtain finances incurred in covering doctor bills and lost income.
 Although results are not guaranteed, we do our best to ensure you aren’t denied compensation as liable parties point the finger at each other.
 Call us today at 702-380-3100 for a free consultation.